pycepa/pycepa/README.md

 This is an implementation of the Tor protocol in Python.
 It's still a work in progress and is nowhere near complete or secure.
 If you are looking for anonymity, try the official client at https://torproject.org.

+This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

 # Module Writing

 Modules can be written as either a single file or a python package.
 A single file module must include a class with the same name as the module name.